Southern Yacht Club: History

 Designed by Rathbone DeBuys, a Southern YC member, the one design Fish class sloop had its debut in 1919 and quickly became the most popular one design class in the Gulf South.
 Other early classes of yachts introduced were the Massachusetts Bay 21 Footers, Stars and Sound Interclubs.

 The 1899 clubhouse had been extensively enlarged and renovated in 1920, but by 1949 it had deteriorated and was replaced by a modern, concrete and steel structure.
 This building was expanded in the 1960s and 1980s, and another major expansion was to begin in 2005.
 However, Hurricane Katrina struck in August of that year, causing widespread destruction throughout the region.
 Heavily damaged by wind and flood waters, the clubhouse was ultimately destroyed by a massive fire which burned, unchecked, in the hours following the storm.
-Sadly, many historic yachting trophies and other priceless artifacts were lost in the fire.
+Many historic yachting trophies and other artifacts were lost in the fire.

 Under the leadership of Commodores Ewell Potts III and Hjalmar Breit, an interim facility was quickly erected to meet the needs of the membership and the renowned local firm of Waggoner & Ball Architects was retained to design a new facility.
 SYC's fourth clubhouse was dedicated September 12, 2009.
 It is a modern structure containing luxurious appointments and state-of-the-art sailing accommodations.
 Commodore James Wade, christened the clubhouse in September 2009, in anticipation of Southern's 160th anniversary in October 2009.

-Through more than one hundred and sixty years of prosperity, depressions, wars, yellow fever epidemics, flood and hurricanes, the Southern Yacht Club has maintained a Corinthian tradition of keen competition, sportsmanship and eponymous hospitality.

 New Orleans architect and boating aficionado Thomas O. Sully served as commodore of the Southern Yacht Club for two terms and was photographed on his yacht Helen.
 He also designed boats.